Courantyne River

-The Courantyne/Corentyne/Corantijn River is a river in northern South America in Suriname and Guyana.
+The Courantyne River (/ˈkɜːrəntaɪn/ KUR-ən-tyne), also known as Corentyne and Corantijn ([ˌkoːrɑnˈtɛin]), is a river in northern South America in Suriname and Guyana.
 It is the longest river in the country and creates the border between Suriname and the East Berbice-Corentyne region of Guyana.

 Its tributaries include Kutari River, Coeroeni River, New River, and Zombie Creek.
 In Suriname; Kabalebo River, Lucie River, Sipaliwini River, Kutari River.

 Course

 The river runs through the Guianan moist forests ecoregion.

 It originates in the Acarai Mountains and flows northward via the Boven (Upper) Courantyne which is the source river for approximately 724 km between Guyana and Suriname, emptying into the Atlantic Ocean near Corriverton, Guyana and Nieuw Nickerie, Suriname.
 A ferry service operates between these two towns.
+A bridge is to be built by China Road and Bridge Corporation.

 Small ocean-going vessels are able to navigate the river for about 120 km to Apura, Suriname.

 Waterfalls

 The Wonotobo Falls, Frederik Willem IV (Anora) Falls, and the King Edward VI Falls are on the Courantyne River.
 Other falls include the Barrington Brown Falls, the Drios Falls and the Maopityan Falls.